Project Length Custom Length

 PRONG SETTING

-A setting consisting of a series of prongs, usually four to six, that hold a stone in place.
+A setting consisting of a jewellery setting that has a series of prongs around the perimeter, usually four to six, that can be bent over to hold a stone, bead or crystal in place.

 PYRITE